AmplitudeAudio/sdk/docs/content/docs/project-setup/04-attenuation-model.md

 `Zone` `required`

-This value store the definition of the type of shape you want for the attenuation model.
+This value stores the definition of the type of shape you want for the attenuation model.
 The final attenuation behavior will depend on the specified shape.
 Amplitude made available the following shapes for attenuation models:

 - Box Shape
 - Capsule Shape